Call for Abstracts

 - Oral presentation: The 8 highest scoring abstracts will be selected for a presentation of 15 minutes in the plenary session 'Selected Best Abstracts' on Thursday 26 September (PLE04) or Friday 27 September (PLE07).
 If you submit an abstract for an oral presentation, please make sure you will be able to attend the Conference on these days.

 - Poster presentation: Posters will be displayed in the Exhibition area during the entire Conference

 All presenters must register before the early registration fee deadline.
 Acceptance of abstracts into the programme is contingent upon receipt of the registration fee.

-One of the Oral Presentations and one of the Posters will be eligible for resp. the ESCCA Best Oral Presentation and ESCCA Best Poster Presentation Award.
-The winners twill be entitled to a free registration for the ESCCA 2023 Conference in Vilnius, Lithuania.
+One of the Oral Presentations and one of the Posters will be eligible for resp. the ESCCA Best Oral Abstract Presentation Award and ESCCA Best Poster Presentation Award.
+The winners twill be entitled to a free registration for the next ESCCA Conference.

 To be selected to present you are required to submit an abstract via the online abstract submission system.
 Faxed or hard copy submissions will not be accepted.

 - All abstracts must be written in English.